KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

 The monitor widgets can be switched on or off by checking :menuselection:`Menu --> View --> Clip Monitor` and :menuselection:`Project Monitor`, repectively.
 Once activated, they can be selected by clicking the corresponding tab which appears at the bottom of the monitor window.

-.. versionadded:: 19.04.0 Support for external monitor display using |bmd_decklink| cards.
+.. .. versionadded:: 19.04.0

+Kdenlive supports an external monitor display using |bmd_decklink| cards.

 The :ref:`ui-monitors_clip_monitor` plays the :term:`clip` selected in the :ref:`Project Bin <project_tree>`.
 The :ref:`ui-monitors_project_monitor` plays the timeline of the project starting at the position of the :term:`playhead`.